MicrosoftDocs/VBA-Docs/api/Access.Controls.md

 You can enumerate individual controls, count them, and set their properties in the **Controls** collection.
 For example, you can enumerate the **Controls** collection of a particular form and set the **Height** property of each control to a specified value.

-It is faster to refer to the **Controls** collection implicitly, as in the following examples, which refer to a control called **NewData** on a form named **OrderForm**.
+It's faster to refer to the **Controls** collection implicitly, as in the following examples, which refer to a control called **NewData** on a form named **OrderForm**.
 Of the following syntax examples, `Me!NewData` is the fastest way to refer to the control.

 ```vb
 Me!NewData               ' Or Forms!OrderForm!NewData.